"There is no normal day on this journey."

 The volume 1 manga was originally illustrated by Genshi Kamobayashi and published by Manga University.

 Who doesn't love a great talk about the amazing complexities and stories of karate, especially for instructors!
 Karate360 takes a global view to everything about karate.
 Season 1 & 2 was over 100 episode with the fantastic co-host Kalan Anglos (combat sports strength and conditioning coach plus Kenzen sensei).
-Season 3 is with incredible Eric Masino, chief instructor of American Sports Karate in Naples, Florida.
+Season 3 is coming soon in 2022!

 It's great to offer the karate community various levels of events for athletes, instructors, officials and organizers as a challenge to help them improve and through this challenge to enjoy karate to the fullest.